WilliamBergamin/bolt-python/docs/_future/getting_started_future.md

 ---

-### Limitations

-Bolt for Python supports app development using next-gen platform features like Functions, Workflows and tools such as the Slack CLI alongside all current generally available Slack Platform features.

-#### We do not yet support

-- Deployment to secure and managed Slack infrastructure
-- Datastores API <a href="https://api.slack.com/future/datastores" target="_blank">Datastores</a> functionality.

-> If you'd like to deploy your app with Slack infrastructure, consider building your next-generation application with the Deno Slack API.
-You can get started with that <a href="https://api.slack.com/future/get-started" target="_blank">here</a>.

----

-### Setting up the CLI {#setting-up-cli}
+### Setting up {#setting-up}

+#### Slack CLI {#setting-up-cli}

 To build a next-generation app with Bolt for Python, you'll need to get the Slack CLI.

-**Install the Slack Cli** by following this <a href="https://api.slack.com/future/quickstart" target="_blank">Quickstart</a>.
+Install the Slack Cli by following this <a href="https://api.slack.com/future/quickstart" target="_blank">Quickstart</a>.
 Since we won't be using Deno to build our next-generation app, you can skip any instructions related to installing Deno or creating an app using a Deno template.
 Once you've logged into the CLI using `slack login` and verified your login using `slack auth list`, you can proceed with the instructions in this guide.

----

-### Install dependencies {#install-dependencies}
+#### Dependencies {#setting-up-dependencies}

-Once the CLI is set up, make sure your machine has the most recent version of <a href="https://www.python.org/" target="_blank">Python</a> installed.You can install Python through a package manager (such as <a href="https://brew.sh/" target="_blank">Homebrew</a> for Mac) or directly from the <a href="https://www.python.org/downloads/" target="_blank">website</a>.
+Once the CLI is set up, make sure your machine has the most recent version of <a href="https://www.python.org/" target="_blank">Python</a> installed.
+You can install Python through a package manager (such as <a href="https://brew.sh/" target="_blank">Homebrew</a> for Mac) or directly from the <a href="https://www.python.org/downloads/" target="_blank">website</a>.

 ---